Niger national football team: Current squad

-The following players were called up for the 2023 Africa Cup of Nations qualification matches against Tanzania and Uganda on 4 and 8 June 2022.
+The following players were called up for the 2026 FIFA World Cup qualification – CAF Group E match against Morocco and the friendly against Bonaire on 21 and 25 March 2025.

-Caps and goals are correct as of 8 June 2022, after the match against Uganda.
+Caps and goals are correct as of 21 March 2025, after the match against Morocco.

 Recent call-ups

 The following players have been called up for Niger in the last 12 months.

 DEC Player refused to join the team after the call-up.

 INJ Player withdrew from the squad due to an injury.